 Coupled with guitar distortion and other guitar multi effects pedals, low-gauge strings create a maelstrom of thick, roaring venom.
 That’s why they’re so popular with heavier guitarists like those who play metal, hard rock, blues and other styles that call for a more muscly guitar tone.
 Low-gauge strings also accommodate players who prefer to play in lower tunings, or string specifications that provide the instrument a much more rumbly, darker overall sound.
 Think Tony Iommi and Black Sabbath.
 Think Zakk Wylde of Black Label Society.

-So whether you shop via online music stores or at your local guitar workshops, it helps to understand exactly what kind of results your strings will yield before you invest in a new set.
+, it helps to understand exactly what kind of results your strings will yield before you invest in a new set.
 For more info, always talk to a pro who’s been playing for years.
 Find them in the back room testing out the vintage Dean Flying V models.
 Read more articles like this: www.lawkstarguitars.com